mmbmf1/mmbmf1/posts/basic-query-patterns.md

 ## The Problem

-Fetching everything and filtering in JavaScript is slow and doesn't use indexes.
+Fetching everything and filtering in JavaScript can be slow for large datasets and may not leverage database indexes effectively.

 ```typescript
 const result = await query('SELECT * FROM users');